ovh/docs/pages/platform/kubernetes-k8s/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.en-ie.md

 ### Step 2 - Configuring Kubernetes to use our newly created NFS partition

-Your Kubernetes cluster need some additionnal piece of software to make use of the NFS partition.
+Your Kubernetes cluster needs some additionnal piece of software to make use of the NFS partition.
 We will install those and then create a first volume, shared accross multiple pods.

 First, let's create a `values.yaml` configuration file for the NFS subdir external provisioner Helm installation: